mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/5-agent-definition.md

 transition: fadeIn
 ---

-# What is an agent
+# What is an agent?

-🤖 Model interaction (LLM, SLM, ML Model)

-🧠 Memory (?)
+An AI system that combines:

+🤖 **Intelligence** - Language or ML model for decision-making

+🧠 **Memory** - Maintains context and learns from interactions

-🛠️ Agency - Tools / Function calling / MCP
+🛠️ **Agency** - Can use tools and take actions via MCP

-➰ Execute in a loop - until task finisehd
+➰ **Autonomy** - Runs iteratively until goals are achieved